IT Graduate Faculty

 Location: J 391

-Dr. Shahriar is currently an Associate Professor of Information Technology and BSIT/BASIT program co-ordinator.
+Dr. Shahriar is currently a full professor of Information Technology and BSIT/BASIT program co-ordinator.
 He received his Ph.D. in Computing from Queen's University.
 His current research interests include application security, health information security, connected health, blockchain application, and computing education.
 His research has appeared in various journals and conferences including Computers and Security, Information Security Journal: Global Perspective, Future Generation Computer Systems, Journal of Systems and Software, ACM Computing Surveys, Blockchain in Healthcare Today, and many conferences such as IEEE BigData, IEEE COMPSAC, SIGCSE, IEEE FIE, and ACM SAC.

 Phone: (470) 578-3866